Introduction.

 The 6 steps to unlock your creativity with Olympus cameras...

-Your creative photography with Olympus cameras will radically improve when you:
+Your creative photography with Olympus cameras will radically improve if you:

-1. Start by walking away from any counter-marketing or dumb fanboy statements.
+- Learn to walk away from all counter-marketing or dumb-down fanboy statements.

 Imagine what if...
 Fuji photographers had access to these features...